bounswe/bounswe2019group4/README.md

 ---
 <p align="center">
- You can reach full description from <a href="https://github.com/bounswe/bounswe2019group4/blob/master/wiki-assets/project-description-Spring20182019_TradersPlatform.pdf">here</a>.
+ You can reach the full description from <a href="https://github.com/bounswe/bounswe2019group4/blob/master/wiki-assets/project-description-Spring20182019_TradersPlatform.pdf">here</a>.
 </p>

 <p align="center">